-International Student Enrollment
+Enrollment

-International students must enroll as full-time students, meaning that MAR students must be enrolled in 9 units per quarter, and BABA and BSCS students must be enrolled in 12 units per quarter.
+International students must enroll as full-time students, meaning that MAR student 9 units.

-Those who have an E Visa, R visa, and H visa, and their spouses are allowed to study at WCU.
-Students studying under an E, R, and H visa must carefully watch when their nonimmigrant visas expire and allow 3-4 months for a change of status application to process and a final decision rendered.
+Those who have an E Visa, R visa and H visa, and their spouses are allowed to study at WCU.
+Students studying under an E, R and H visa must carefully watch when their nonimmigrant visas expire, and allow 3-4 months for a change of status application to process and final decision rendered.